 You can hear Foley explain the concept more fully in the TED Talk below.
 The idea extends way beyond art, right to the core of education as an icon, process, and tool of social improvement and wisdom.

 “What is the purpose and value of Art education in the 21st Century?
-Foley makes the case the Art’s critical value is to develop learners that think like Artists which means learners who are creative, curious, that seek questions, develop ideas, and play.
-For that to happen society will need to stop the pervasive, problematic and cliché messaging that implies that creativity is somehow defined as artistic skill.
-This shift in perception will give educators the courage to teach for creativity, by focusing on three critical habits that artist employ, 1.
+Foley makes the case Art’s critical value is to develop learners that think like Artists which means learners who are creative, curious, that seek questions, develop ideas, and play.
+For that to happen society will need to stop the pervasive, problematic, and cliché messaging that implies that creativity is somehow defined as artistic skill.
+This shift in perception will give educators the courage to teach for creativity, by focusing on three critical habits that artists employ, 1.
 Comfort with Ambiguity, 2.
 Idea Generation, and 3.
 Transdisciplinary Research.
 This change can make way for Center’s for Creativity in our schools and museums where ideas are king and curiosity reigns.

 Cindy Meyers Foley is the Executive Assistant Director and Director of Learning and Experience at the Columbus Museum of Art.
-Foley worked to reimagine the CMA as a 21st century institution that is transformative, active, and participatory.
-An institution that impacts the health and growth of the community by cultivating, celebrating and championing creativity.
+Foley worked to reimagine the CMA as a 21st-century institution that is transformative, active, and participatory.
+An institution that impacts the health and growth of the community by cultivating, celebrating, and championing creativity.
 Foley envisioned and led the charge to open the 18,000 sq. ft.
 Center for Creativity in 2011.
 In 2013, the museum received the National Medal for Museums in recognition of this work.
 Foley guest edited and wrote chapters for Intentionality and the Twenty-First-Century Museum, for the summer 2014 Journal of Museum Education.

 In 2012, Foley received the Greater Columbus Arts Council Community Arts Partnership award for Arts Educator.
 She was a keynote speaker for the OAEA (Ohio Art Education Association) 2012 Conference.
 She is on the Faculty of Harvard University’s Future of Learning Summer Institute.

-Foley is a graduate of the University of Kentucky and The Ohio State University.
+Foley is a graduate of the University of Kentucky and Ohio State University.
 Prior to joining the Museum, she was with the Institute of Contemporary Art at the Maine College of Art, the Portland Museum of Art, and the Wexner Center for the Arts.”